DevExpress/dashboard-extensions/readme.md

 2. Add the *dist* folder in your project.

-## Intergare dashboard extensions in application (umd bundles approach)
+## Integrate dashboard extensions in application (umd bundles approach)

 1. Attach the download script to the project inside the `<body>` section before the end tag onto the page containing Web Dashboard.